joshvillbrandt/goprohero/README.md

 * still some information in the status byte streams i haven't translated...
 I don't really need the rest though
 * openCV functions can get a segfault if the wifi connection is spotty - that stucks
 * GoPro 3 wifi sometimes shuts off when charging via USB even though the wifi LED is still flashing
+* "charging" indicator might not be accurate with an extra battery pack.